cookiecutter/cookiecutter-django/README.rst

 * https://www.patreon.com/danielroygreenfeld: Project lead.
 Expertise in AWS ELB and Django.

-Organizations that support the maintainers:
+Projects that provide financial support to the maintainers:

 Two Scoops of Django 1.11
 ~~~~~~~~~~~~~~~~~~~~~~~~~